nhrones/BuenoCache/readme.md

-# BuenoKv
+# BuenoCache

-This BuenoKv example persists a collection of `user-objects` in an indexedDB
+This BuenoCache example persists a collection of _user-objects_ in an IndexedDB

-It prefers to run from `Hot-Serve` https://github.com/nhrones/Hot
+It prefers to run from **_Hot-Serve_** https://github.com/nhrones/Hot
 But, it will also run from any other dev server.

 This app is bundled with esBuild (automatically in HotServe)!

-## To run LocalDB:
+## To run this demo:
   * Install a local copy
   * Open it in vscode
   * With HotServe installed:
-     in the vscode menu, select: `Terminal -> Run Task -> Run HotServe`.
+     in the vscode menu, select: _Terminal -> Run Task -> Run HotServe_.

-## This POC Demo
+## About this Proof Of Concept demo

-All data is persisted/hydrated as a single key/val row in IndexedDB.
+ - All data is persisted/hydrated as a single key/val row in IndexedDB.
-The IndexedDB is managed by a worker `./dist/idbWorker.js`
+ - The IndexedDB is managed by a worker thread.
+See: _./dist/idbWorker.js_
-Data hydrates to an es6-Map using JSON.parse()
+ - Data hydrates to an es6-Map using JSON.parse()
-The Map data is persisted using JSON.stringyfy()
+ - The Map data is persisted using JSON.stringyfy()
-Any mutation to data triggers a flush of the full set to IDB.
+ - Any mutation to data triggers a flush of the full set to IDB.
-You'll notice a very resposive UI, as all data ops are on workers.
+ - You'll notice a very resposive UI, as all data ops are on workers.
-I've tested with 5,000,000 records with no UI issues.
+ - I've tested with 5,000,000 records with no UI issues.

-This example app demonstrates full `CRUD` of 100,000 user objects:
+This example app demonstrates full **CRUD** of 100,000 user objects:
 ```js
 /** a `User` object ...*/
 User = {